npm package discovery and stats viewer.

 🚀 git promote

-Promote changes between branches in two modes:
+Promote changes between branches using the available integration chain:

-2. develop ➜ main (fast-forward only)
+2. develop ➜ staging or main (fast-forward only)

 Usage: